Dodge Caliber Insurance Rates

 How to Find Affordable Dodge Caliber Insurance

-- It is possible to save up to $100 per year just by quoting online in advance
+- It is possible to save up to $100 per year just by quoting online well ahead of the renewal date

-- Drivers who may need higher levels of liability will pay approximately $520 annually to increase from a low limit to the 250/500 level
+- Consumers who may need an increased level of liability coverage will pay about $500 annually to raise from a 30/60 limit to the 250/500 level

 Rate Tables and Charts